 According to research, the interviewer and the interviewee tend to give the interview a higher rating when the interviewer speaks more than the interviewee (Scott & McEvoy, 2005).
 This might be the case because the interviewer can probe deeper and learn more about the applicant, while the interviewee can listen and gain knowledge of the role and the business.
 However, it is also critical that the interviewee have the chance to query and converse with the interviewer (Watson & Harris, 2006).
-This can help the interviewee better understand the position and the company and give them an opportunity to show off their interests and communication abilities (Sitzmann et al., 2010).
+This can help the interviewee better understand the position and the company and allow them to show off their interests and communication abilities (Sitzmann et al., 2010).

 Based on BarRaiser’s experience of over 50k interviews, a talk/listen ratio of 40-55% is favorable (depending on the role complexity and seniority of the candidate, the range can be narrowed down further).

 During a job interview, timing the length of the interviewer’s pauses can reveal important details about their decision-making and thought processes (Liu, 2018).
 Long silences could mean the interviewer is carefully considering their next query or is having trouble coming up with one (Liu, 2018).
 Conversely, shorter pauses could mean the interviewer is more assured and determined (Liu, 2018).
 The interviewee can learn more about the needs and expectations of the interviewer by keeping track of the length of pauses (Liu, 2018).
 A protracted pause, for instance, might mean that the interviewer is seeking a particular kind of response or is not pleased with the interviewee’s response (Liu, 2018).
 When this happens, the interviewee can take advantage of the pause to explain their response or provide more details (Liu, 2018).
-BarRaiser’s NLP model is able to identify and also intervene (in real-time) if there is indeed a very long pause during the interview.
-We found interviewees tend to get very uneasy where pauses tend to exceed 8sec and should be avoided.
+BarRaiser’s NLP model can identify and intervene (in real-time) if there is a very long pause during the interview.
+We found interviewees tend to get very uneasy where pauses exceed 8sec and should be avoided.

 According to research, the candidate’s experience with a job interview can suffer when the interviewer repeatedly interrupts the candidate (Mullen & Huber, 2011).
 The interviewee may feel disrespected or dismissed if the conversation is interrupted, which can break the interview flow (Mullen & Huber, 2011).
 They may also make the interviewee feel less assured and able to express their ideas clearly (Mullen & Huber, 2011).
 In general, the interviewer should be conscious of their propensity to interrupt and work to have a more respectful and collaborative conversation with the interviewee (Mullen & Huber, 2011).
 Thus, both the interviewer and the interviewee can benefit from a more positive and fruitful interview experience.
-BarRaiser’s AI model identifies and intervenes (in real-time) in instances where interruptions are excessive.
+BarRaiser’s AI model identifies and intervenes (in real-time) when interruptions are excessive.

 Rating Normalization (also called the Bias Metric)

 Insights into the fairness and objectivity of the hiring process can be gained by evaluating the interviewer’s bias toward a particular skill, gender, race, etc (Dipboye & de Janasz, 2001).
-Amazing discoveries have demonstrated that unconscious bias can significantly impact the evaluation of job candidates, causing qualified candidates to be overlooked and others to be given preference (Dipboye & de Janasz, 2001).
+Incredible discoveries have demonstrated that unconscious bias can significantly impact the evaluation of job candidates, causing qualified candidates to be overlooked and others to be given preference (Dipboye & de Janasz, 2001).
 One possible solution to this issue is using algorithms to lessen the effects of bias in the hiring process (Dipboye & de Janasz, 2001).
-Algorithms can be taught to examine a variety of objective information about job candidates, such as their education, work experience, and skills, and to provide recommendations based on this information (Dipboye & de Janasz, 2001).
-Algorithms can help lessen unconscious bias’s impact on the hiring process by relying on objective data rather than subjective assessments (Dipboye & de Janasz, 2001).
+Algorithms can be taught to examine objective information about job candidates, such as their education, work experience, and skills, and to provide recommendations based on this information (Dipboye & de Janasz, 2001).
+Algorithms can help lessen unconscious bias’s impact on hiring by relying on objective data rather than subjective assessments (Dipboye & de Janasz, 2001).

 Being on time means getting to the interview early and beginning it when it is supposed to.
-The interviewer’s ability to start the interview on time is one of the most important punctuality criteria for the quality check.
-It can raise a red flag for the company and seen as a lack of professionalism if the interviewer is consistently late for interviews.
+The interviewer’s ability to start the interview on time is one of the most essential punctuality criteria for the quality check.
+It can raise a red flag for the company and be seen as a lack of professionalism if the interviewer is consistently late for interviews.

 The interviewer must respect the time allotted for the interview and begin it on time.
 Even though it is understandable for some interviews to go longer than the exact time, consistently cutting a 60-minute interview short to 40–50 minutes is not as favorable.
 This could be taken as disrespect for the candidate’s time.
 This can result in a negative impression of the interviewer.

 An interviewer’s emotional state, communication style, and expectations can be seen from their tone and words during a job interview.
 Using interventions to enhance the interviewer’s tone and language could solve this issue (Murphy, 2018).
 Training courses that instruct interviewers on how to control their emotions, communicate with job candidates more effectively, and use the appropriate language are examples of these interventions (Murphy, 2018).
-For instance, interviewers can be train to demonstrate their interest in the interviewee’s responses by nodding and making eye contact while actively listening (Murphy, 2018).
-In general, evaluating the tones and language used by interviewers during job interviews and offering interventions to change these tones and language can be a useful tool for encouraging fairness and objectivity in the hiring process (Murphy, 2018).
-Organizations can assist interviewers in conducting more fruitful and satisfying interviews by carefully planning and implementing targeted evidence-based interventions.
+For instance, interviewers can be trained to demonstrate interest in the interviewee’s responses by nodding and making eye contact while actively listening (Murphy, 2018).
+In general, evaluating the tones and language used by interviewers during job interviews and offering interventions to change these tones and language can be a valuable tool for encouraging fairness and objectivity in the hiring process (Murphy, 2018).
+Organizations can assist interviewers in conducting more fruitful and satisfying interviews by carefully planning and implementing targeted, evidence-based interventions.

 Another key metric to track is the “interview intelligence” of your interviewers.
-This refers to their ability to ask the right questions and gather the information they need to make informed hiring decisions.
+This refers to their ability to ask the right questions and gather the necessary information to make informed hiring decisions.
 You can measure this by analyzing the quality of the questions asked during interviews and the depth of the answers provided by candidates.